 Sweeps Of Homeless Camps In California Aggravate Key Health Issues

-It's 5 a.m., and the thermostat reads 44 degrees F. Cars round the bend of an off-ramp of state Route 24 in northern Oakland, Calif., spraying bands of light across Norm Ciha and his neighbors.
+It's 5 a.m., and the thermostat reads 44 degrees.
+Cars round the bend of an off-ramp of state Route 24 in northern Oakland, Calif., spraying bands of light across Norm Ciha and his neighbors.
 They wear headlamps so they can see in the dark as they gather their belongings: tents, clothes, cooking gear, carts piled with blankets, children's shoes and, in one case, a set of golf clubs.

 Shredder, Ciha's dog, takes a treat, then lets it fall from his mouth.
 He whines as Ciha walks away with a camping mattress.
 "I can leave him all day in the tent and he's fine, but he freaks out every time we have to move," Ciha says.